Literary and Debating Society (University of Galway)

-The Literary & Debating Society is located at the University of Galway.
-The society was founded as the Literary and Scientific Society in 1846, and incorporated into the then Queen's College, Galway, in 1852.
+The Literary & Debating Society is a student society at the University of Galway.
+It was founded as the Literary and Scientific Society in 1846, and incorporated into the then Queen's College, Galway, in 1852.
 It has as its objective "the promotion of oratory among the students of the University, and the faculty of clear thinking and sound reasoning upon matters which may be deemed to be of vital importance".